burrsutter/docker_tutorial/readme.md

 ![Alt text](/screenshots/installer.png?raw=true "Installer")

-Note: I already had VirtualBox on my Windows 7 machine
+Note: I already had VirtualBox on my Windows 7 machine so I left that box unchecked.

 Mac: The docker and boot2docker binaries are in /usr/local/bin which you can access from your terminal.

-Windows: C:\Program Files\Boot2Docker for Windows
+Windows: The boot2docker binary lands in C:\Program Files\Boot2Docker for Windows

 Tip 1: where does the boot2docker VM (ISO) land on a Windows?